 - Shrink the blood vessels through laser treatment

-There are two types of laser treatment ablative and non-ablative.
 In the non-ablative laser treatment, the skin is lasered in order to promote new growth of collagen.
 This both improves the appearance of skin and can remove any damage to the skin.

 The ablative laser treatment can help improve acne scars by removing small areas of skin around the scars in order to produce a new and healthier area of skin.